alexpaul/iOS-Interview-Preparation/Project-Walkthrough.md

 1. Walk me through the most complex part of your application?
 1. How do you learn about new topics?
 1. Walk me through the most challenging part of the app?
-1. What problem did they solve that you couldn’t just use Swift for?
+1. What problem did third party libraries solve that you couldn’t just do natively?
 1. How many users could your app support?
 1. Which git strategy did you use?
 1. What would happen if you were to increase your user base by 10x?
 100x?
 1000x?